Vacancies

 The available roles:

 1. Development of Exsolution Materials for use in Alkaline Electrolysis Electrodes.
-(Two positions are available for up to 3 years each).
+(One position is available for up to 2 years).

 We would expect you to have a PhD in Chemistry, Materials, Physics or Engineering.
 Experience relevant to some of the following is highly desirable: energy materials synthesis, electrochemistry, electrical engineering, data science, electron microscopy, materials processing and characterization.